Wow! This was intense! We have gone through all the basics of the Graql. Let us review them with a few extra exercises.

 Exercise 2: Get queries

-Run in the dashboard a query that retrieves all bonds issued by a company that owns an oil platform in the USA.
+Run a query in the dashboard that retrieves all bonds issued by a company that owns an oil platform in the USA.

 Don’t worry too much if the results don’t make too much sense: they have been generated randomly, so you are likely to see weird stuff like offshore platforms in landlocked countries and similar stuff.